 Python Applications – Unleash the power of Python

-Since the last few days, I was continuously thinking why Python is one of the most used programming language on this planet?
-Then I started researching on it at different different platforms and can you guess what I found after my research?
+Since the last few days, I was continuously thinking why Python is one of the most used programming languages on this planet?
+Then I started researching on it at different platforms, and can you guess what I found after my research?